-We are delighted to announce that the 2013 Paykel Lecture will be given by Professor Simon Lovestone, Professor of Old Age Psychiatry from King’s College London.
+The 2013 Paykel Lecture was given by Professor Simon Lovestone, Professor of Old Age Psychiatry from King’s College London.

-The title of the Lecture is : ‘From shaggy to dickkopf; deconvoluting the amyloid cascade in Alzheimer’s disease (and some thoughts on why mice don’t get dementia but killer whales should)’.
+The title of the Lecture was : ‘From shaggy to dickkopf; deconvoluting the amyloid cascade in Alzheimer’s disease (and some thoughts on why mice don’t get dementia but killer whales should)’.

 A list of previous speakers and their lectures is given below.
 The Paykel Lecture is currently held in Michaelmas term (autumn) of each year on the Addenbrooke’s site.
 Details about the 2012 Paykel Lecture will be advertised here in due course.

 |2012||Prof. Eileen Joyce||The Cognitive Impairment in Schizophrenia: Neural Basis and Clinical Relevance|

 |2010||Prof. Peter Fonagy||Mentalization based Therapy – State of the Art|

 |2009||Dr. Wayne C. Drevets||Neurological Studies of Rewards Processing In Major Depression|

 |2007||Prof. German Berrios||The Epistemology of Psychiatry|

 |2006||Prof. Paul Harrison||Genes for schizophrenia and how they operate: what do we know and what does it mean?|

 |2005||Prof. PJ Cowen||Recovering from depression: It’s not over when it’s over|